Setting Up Thread Inbox Based on Your Service Team Structure

 Steps

-1. Set up channels for each support tier.
+- Set up views for each support tier.

 3. Triage Team That Dispatches Incoming Requests